 Beverages / Alcohol:

-Hard alcohol is generally not included and can be difficult to source on the island.
-Guests are encouraged to purchase liquor at the duty-free shops in the Honolulu airport prior to departure.
+- Alcohol: Not included.
+Hard alcohol is generally difficult to source on the island.
+Guests are encouraged to purchase liquor at the duty-free shops in the Honolulu airport prior to coming to the island.

 Emergency Medical Assistance:

-Medical facilities on the island are extremely limited, and guests are responsible for any medical evacuation expenses that may arise.
-Guests are strongly encouraged to carry medical evacuation coverage.
+There are little to no medical services available on the island and only a weekly air service back to Honolulu.
+Guests are responsible for any necessary medical evacuation and are strongly encouraged to have medical evacuation coverage.

 Recommended Medical Evacuation Carrier and Insurance Provider:

 A Global Rescue membership for medical evacuation coverage is highly recommended.
-There are little to no advanced medical services available on the island and only weekly air service back to Honolulu.
-In the event of a serious medical emergency, your options without evacuation coverage are extremely limited.
+In the event of a serious medical emergency, options without evacuation coverage are extremely limited.

 Daniel Chomko